Beyoncé (album): Visuals

 Beyoncé filmed several music videos in different locations, including Crazy Horse (left) and Stockton Beach, Australia (right).

-Beyoncé first considered the idea of creating a "visual album" in June 2013, when only three or four songs had been completed.
-Explaining her motivation, she said she would often connect images, childhood memories, emotions and fantasies to songs she was in the midst of composing, and that she "wanted people to hear the songs with the story that's in my head as that's what makes it mine".
-She highlighted the immersive experience of Michael Jackson's Thriller (1982) as the principal influence for creating a body of work that "people would hear things differently and ... actually be able to see the whole vision of the album".
+Beyoncé first considered creating a "visual album" in June 2013, when only three or four songs had been completed.
+Explaining her motivation, she said she would often connect images, childhood memories, emotions and fantasies to songs she was composing, and that she "wanted people to hear the songs with the story that's in my head as that's what makes it mine".
+She highlighted the immersive experience of Michael Jackson's Thriller (1983) as the principal influence for creating a body of work that "people would hear things differently and ... actually be able to see the whole vision of the album".

 The videos were filmed between June and November 2013 in various countries as the singer traveled on her world tour.
 Todd Tourso, who directed the videos for "Jealous" and "Heaven", served as the creative director for the entire project.
 Much of his role concerned liaising between Beyoncé, who for most videos already had concepts, and the respective directors who also had propositions.
-As most videos were shot outside of the US, the crew surrounding the videos was small, consisting only of Tourso, the director of photography and producer, as well as Beyoncé and her stylist, make-up artist and security.
-When filming in public, Beyoncé would wear in-ear headphones instead of having the music played out loud, in order to maintain the secrecy of the project and prevent any songs leaking.
-By the time of post-production, the songwriting process began to converge with the content of the visuals and Beyoncé would watch unedited footage to fit the music to them.
-"Flawless", "Rocket" and "Mine" were noted as having been changed by their visual counterparts, Tourso commenting that "she would rewrite some lines, or she would add certain audio, or she would add bridges" and believed that "it would complete the picture of where the audio needed to go".
+As most videos were shot outside of the United States, the crew surrounding the videos was small, consisting only of Tourso, the director of photography and producer, as well as Beyoncé and her stylist, makeup artist and security.
+When filming in public, Beyoncé would wear in-ear headphones instead of having the music played out loud, in order to maintain the secrecy of the project and prevent any songs from leaking.
+By post-production, the songwriting process began to converge with the content of the visuals and Beyoncé watched unedited footage to fit the music to the visuals.
+"Flawless", "Rocket" and "Mine" were noted as having been changed by their visual counterparts, Tourso commenting that "she would rewrite some lines, or she would add certain audio, or she would add bridges" and said that "it would complete the picture of where the audio needed to go".